swcarpentry/git-novice/04-open.md

-if they're willing to share their work with others, it will be hosted for free, but if they want privacy, they may have to pay.
+if they're willing to share their work with others, it will be hosted for free, but if they want privacy, there may be limits on the number of private repositories or collaborators.
-Sharing might seem like the only valid choice for science, but many institutions may not allow researchers to do this, either because they want to protect future patent applications or simply because what's new is often also frightening.
+However, GitHub and Bitbucket offer free private repositories for academic projects.
+Sharing might seem an ideal approach for scientific code, but many institutions place restrictions on sharing, for example to protect potentially  patentable intellectual property.

 > ## FIXME {.challenge}
 >